-A Torn ACL, also known as an ACL Sprain, ACL Injury, or an ACL Tear occurs when the Anterior Cruciate Ligament of the Knee is injured.
-Typical causes of injury include hyperextension of the knee, a sudden turn or cut made with the knee, landing from a jump awkwardly, a sudden stop, or getting hit on the side of the knee while the foot is planted.
+A Torn ACL, also known as an ACL Sprain, ACL Injury, or an ACL Tear occurs when the Anterior Cruciate Ligament of the Knee becomes an injury.
+Typical causes of injury include:

 Common signs and symptoms of a torn ACL include increased swelling in the knee a few minutes after the injury occurs, difficulty walking or standing due to instability in the knee, an audible “pop”, and the onset of intense or mild pain in the knee upon injury.
 In more serious cases, other structures may be damaged which can result in loss of feeling or numbness down the leg and into the foot.

-Please call us at JOI if you suspect you may have torn your ACL as earlier intervention typically improves outcomes.
+Please call us at JOI-2000 if you suspect you may have torn your ACL as earlier intervention typically improves outcomes.